Charity shops in Wishaw

 Wishaw addresses sit within the ML postcode area.
 From an ML postcode, Royal Mail Special Delivery Guaranteed provides a tracked, signed-for service that reaches GoldPaid the next working day, the same standard used by GB mainland towns.
 A specialist precious-metal buyer means a trip to Glasgow, the nearest city, around 18 to 20 miles north-west and roughly half an hour by car when traffic allows.
 Even a fairly short drive ties up a member of staff and means carrying valuables in person.

 Once GoldPaid confirms the postal option, you print the label, pack the items and post the parcel from any post office.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 A closer look before a Wishaw shop sets a price